ESA title

 Combatting IUU

-The International Blue Justice Tracking Centre (International organisation)
+The International Blue Justice Tracking Centre (part of the Blue Justice Initiative)

 • Mapping fishing vessel movements and detect Illegal, Unreported and Unregulated (IUU) fishing.